DolbyLaboratories/dolby-encoding-engine/plugins/code/readme.txt

-build_plugins.py:
+build_plugins.py

-Dolby Encoding Engine Plugins Build Script.
+Dolby Encoding Engine Plugins Build Script
-Please edit PLUGINS_DICT if you wish to disable some plugins from building.
+Edit PLUGINS_DICT if you wish to disable some plugins from the build.

-Please call
+Call
     python build_plugins.py -h
-for the detailed help and examples.
+for detailed help and examples.